 Before your shiny new metal shingles can be installed, the old roof has to go.
 Removing an existing roof can cost anywhere from $1,000 to $3,000 depending on the size of your home and the type of roof you currently have.

 If your old roof is made of heavy materials like tile or slate, expect the removal cost to be on the higher end.
-While you might be tempted to leave the old roof in place, this isn’t always an option, especially if the structure can’t support the additional weight.
+You might be tempted to leave the old roof, but it’s not always an option.
+Especially if the structure can’t support the extra weight.

 Permits and Inspections